-- 3 : pathway identifier and name - 4 : completion of the pathway in the organism - 5 : number of reactions in the pathway (excluding spontaneous reactions) - Above the table, an option allows users to display or not the MetaCyc hierarchy.
+- 5 : number of reactions in the pathway (excluding spontaneous reactions) - Above the table, an option allows users to display or not the MetaCyc hierarchy.

-5.5.4 What are the different curation statuses?
+5.4.4 What are the different curation statuses?

 Users are able to curate the prediction for a given organism by assigning different statuses.